THE MIRACULOUS HEALING GIFT TO HUMANITY

 The book NEEM-Nature’s Healing Gift to Humanity by KLAUS FERLOW is not only a treasure of popular knowledge on Neem but also covers technical and scientific evidence.
 No doubt this effort will help researchers, development catalysts, Neem lovers and activist a lot.
 The writer’s long time contribution and personal experience on Neem as Master Herbalist is an added advantage of the recognition of Neem’s healing property by the global community.

-Robert Verkerk, PhD, Surrey, United Kingdom, Founder Alliance for Natural Health International
+Dr. Robert Verkerk, PhD, Surrey, United Kingdom, Founder Alliance for Natural Health International

 In a world in which ever larger numbers of people are recognizing the limitations of new-to-nature, highly targeted pharmaceuticals, multi-target botanicals are increasingly embraced.
 But even in nature’s treasure trove, Neem has few rivals.
 I struggle to think of anyone better qualified than Klaus Ferlow to present the case for Neem as a botanical panacea for today’s health challenges.